awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/web.md

 ## Introduction

 Clickstream Web SDK can help you easily collect click stream data from browser to your AWS environments through the data pipeline provisioned by this solution.
-This SDK is part of an AWS solution - {{ solution_name }}, which provisions data pipeline to ingest and process event data into AWS services such as S3, Redshift.

 The SDK is based on the amplify-js SDK core library and developed according to the amplify-js SDK plug-in specification.
 In addition, the SDK provides features that automatically collect common user events and attributes (for example, page view and first open) to accelerate data collection for users.